semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 Determines the type of resource to create.

-For deployment targets the value is: `DeploymentTarget`
+For deployment targets, the value is: `DeploymentTarget`

 ## metadata {#metadata}